By default, apply a NaN-aware Gaussian filter independently to the real

 modulation_max (array_like, optional) – Upper threshold for modulation.

-If false, no harmonics are assumed to be present, and the function
+Otherwise, no harmonics are assumed to be present, and the function

 behaves like a numpy universal function.